slu-soc5650/course-website/content/index.md

 Finally, I want to acknowledge my now eight semesters' worth of students in GIS as well as statistics, whose collective feedback and experiences have helped dramatically reshape the course content and how I teach.
 For example, the [topic](/topic-index/) and [package indexes](/package-index/) on this site are direct responses to student suggestions and feedback.
 I am immensely grateful for each of your contributions to my research methods courses.

 [^1]: This course focuses largely on data for the United States, though we do briefly discuss data standards and projection systems for mapping the entire world as well as other countries.
+There are also a small number of assignments each semester that use data that is not specific to the United States.